 Volunteer chess instructor Steve Levenson teaches fundamentals and strategy.

-5th-8th graders assist 1st-4th graders with measuring and scooping dry ingredients into jars to create a tasty gift for local families served by the Northfield Township Food Pantry.
+5th-8th graders assist 1st-4th graders with a service project to create blankets and toys for cats and dogs waiting for their forever families at Heartland Animal Shelter.
 This is a great opportunity for younger patrons to earn service hours.
-5th-8th graders must arrive at 9:30 AM for a briefing.
+5th-8th graders need to arrive by 9:30 AM for a project overview.

 Museum Adventure Passes